If you don’t know how the Croats drink, you are bound to end up with a hangover. Because we drink a lot and we drink the strong stuff.

 From then until the evening, it’s practice, practice, practice.

 The trick is to slo-o-o-o-o-o-w down.
-Whether a glass or the entire bottle, learn to make it last.
+Whether a glass or an entire bottle, learn to make it last.

 2) Dilute your drink

 There are two ways you can dilute your drink in Croatia.
 The first one is a well-known hangover cure from around the world.
 Just drink lots of water in between.